github2015david/Fast-tokenizers/README.md

 -
 ### 2. The basic idea for Gpu implementation
 It takes 2 steps to tokenize.
 The first is padding, in which each byte is padded with left and right bytes.
-Allowing each GPU thread to work with one bytes, the left or right bytes of this byte is marked as "joined" or "disjoined" according to the rules.
+Allowing each GPU thread to work with one byte, the left or right bytes of this byte is marked as "joined" or "disjoined" according to the rules.
 The final step is to remove the padded "joined" bytes and split the tokens simultaneously.

 -